japhib/janpaul.website/src/blog/benefits-of-unity.md

 ## TL;DR

 It's fine, I know how to use it, and I know how to find help when I'm stuck.
 That's pretty much all this boils down to.
-If I wanted to make my own game engine, sure I could spend a couple years making it perfect and getting it to the point that I'm already at with Unity.
-But there's not really a reason to when I can just use Unity.

-Again, this may not apply if you're just starting out in gamedev or if you have goals different from my own.
-But this is why I personally am sticking to Unity.
+I do still want to fiddle with other engines -- I just got accepted into the Luxe closed beta! -- and hope to make more progress on my own custom game engine at some point.
+But these are the reasons I've stuck with Unity so far.